How to set up Groups?

 If you need to group users based on your organizational structure, language or skill sets, you can do it under the Users & Workspaces settings.

-Only Admins, Account and Workspace Managers are able to manage or create Groups.
+Only Admins, Account Managers, (Workspace) Managers and Leads are able to manage or create Groups.

 There you can: